Articles / Fixesupdated for DaVinci Resolve 21.0.1 (June 2026)

 5. Clear the render cache through Playback > Delete Cache Files > All and restart Resolve.

-If you've worked through all five and the error only ever shows up on the same demanding timeline, that's your VRAM ceiling talking, and the fix is a card with more memory, not another setting to chase.
+If you've worked through all seven steps and the error only ever shows up on the same demanding timeline, that's your VRAM ceiling talking, and the upgrade path in the section above is the answer, not another setting to chase.
 If it's popping up on ordinary projects that used to work fine, look at your driver history first.
 Chasing menu settings for a problem that's actually a hardware limit, or the reverse, is the kind of thing TryUncle exists to shortcut, an AI tutor that looks at your actual Resolve window and tells you which of the two you're dealing with instead of making you guess through five forum threads.

 For the render settings and export choices that come after your GPU stops complaining, our export settings guide and the full DaVinci Resolve tutorial cover what to do once your timeline plays back clean.
 And if you're still deciding what GPU to buy in the first place, our beginner's guide covers Blackmagic's minimum specs before you spend anything.